MantejSingh01/namaste-react/README.md

 - when ever a state varibale changes then react re-render the components
 # React 16 (React Fiber) 2016
-- React is the super power for DOM manipulation -Reconcilation ALgo (React fiber)
+- React is the super power for DOM manipulation
+- Reconcilation ALgo (React fiber)
-- Vertual dom is representation of actual DOM
+- virtual dom is representation of actual DOM
 - it the react object which react return and then it is destructured .
-React create the object (React Vertual DOM)
+React create the object (React virtual DOM)
 - it is nothing but normal javascript object
 - Actual dom contains div or tag structire.
 - DIFF Algo
--  it finds out the difference btw updated vertual DOM and Previois Vertual DOM.
+- it finds out the difference btw updated virtual DOM and Previois virtual DOM.(the virtual old dom object and virtual new dom object )

+extra

 -